-A) I think that traits and choices of our friends have an effect on our emotions.

-B) I know for certain that not all infections are highly contagious.

-C) I've always thought that germs are the only things we have to worry about "catching".

-D) I know infectious laughter can spread from one person to another.

-E) Well, we like to be in control of our well-being without interference from others.
+- A) I think that traits and choices of our friends have an effect on our emotions. - B) I know for certain that not all infections are highly contagious. - we have to worry about "catching". contract /develop - D) I know infectious laughter can spread from one person to another. - E) Well, we like to be in control of our well-being without interference from others.